2. Elaboration and Compilation

 • The compiler can also compile unsafe functions that bypass the kernel entirely.

 • Translation to recursors does not necessarily preserve the cost model expected by programmers, in particular laziness vs strictness, but compiled code must have predictable performance.
-The compiler stores an intermediate representation in an environment extension.

 For straightforwardly structurally recursive functions, the translation will use the type's recursor.
 These functions tend to be relatively efficient when run in the kernel, their defining equations hold definitionally, and they are easy to understand.
 Functions that use other patterns of recursion that cannot be captured by the type's recursor are translated using well-founded recursion, which is structural recursion on a proof that some measure decreases at each recursive call.
 Lean can automatically derive many of these cases, but some require manual proofs.
 Well-founded recursion is more flexible, but the resulting functions are often slower to execute in the kernel due to the proof terms that show that a measure decreases, and their defining equations may hold only propositionally.
 To provide a uniform interface to functions defined via structural and well-founded recursion and to check its own correctness, the elaborator proves equational lemmas that relate the function to its original definition.
 In the function's namespace, eq_unfold relates the function directly to its definition, eq_def relates it to the definition after instantiating implicit parameters, and N lemmas eq_N relate each case of its pattern-matching to the corresponding right-hand side, including sufficient assumptions to indicate that earlier branches were not taken.